-Get the plastic, L-shaped 'shoulder' parts from the pile of plastic parts next.
-These go onto the two ends of the aluminum rail, each fastened with four of the bolts from the bag of short, large bolts.
+Get the plastic, L-shaped 'shoulder' parts from the green box of plastic parts next.
+These go onto the two ends of the aluminum rail, each fastened with four of the same bolts as the last step (M8-16).
 Line each up with the holes first, with the flat part of the bracket facing out (pictured), before turning the bolts on by hand.